PocketCoffea/AnalysisConfigs/configs/zmumu/README.md

 ```

+This parameters are used by the functions which filters the object collections in the `workflow.py` file.

 ## Event selection

 In PocketCoffea, the event selections are implemented with a dedicated `Cut` object, that stores both the information of the cutting function and its input parameters.